by Anthony Clark

 The art of sublimation can be very entertaining and lucrative, depending on the point from which you look.
-This is mainly due to the fact that any object (usually clothing) can be customized, which can be ideal for starting your own business or having quite original clothes.
+This is mainly because any object (usual clothing) can be customized, ideal for starting your own business or having entirely original clothes.

-It is essential to know which are the best sublimation printers for heat transfer to use, since the quality of the them depends on how well you can create customized designs, print them and translate them wherever you want.
+It is essential to know which are the best sublimation printers for heat transfer to use since their quality depends on how well you can create customized designs, print them, and translate them wherever you want.

-No matter how far digital expressions of images and digital documentation have come, there is still a need for printed expressions of images on paper as well as physical documents.
+No matter how far digital expressions of images and digital documentation have come, there is still a need for printed pictures on paper and physical documents.

 There are two major types of printers: Ink printers and heat transfer printers.